yiransheng/yiransheng.github.io/posts/vpn.md

 The `epoll` [man page](// https://man7.org/linux/man-pages/man7/epoll.7.html) is fairly comprehensive and relatively easy to follow, please give it a read.

+### Understanding `epoll_event`

 In applications using `epoll`, a central event loop continuously calls `epoll_wait` to monitor for events.
-When an event occurs, such as a `UdpSocket` becoming readable, the application executes relevant non-blocking I/O operations on the corresponding file descriptor.
+When an event occurs, such as a `UdpSocket` becoming readable, the application executes relevant non-blocking IO operations on the corresponding file descriptor.

 The event data in `epoll` is encapsulated in a `struct epoll_event`, which contains two key pieces of information:

 1. **epoll_event.event**: This field holds the `epoll` flags, which signal the type of event.
 Common flags include `EPOLLIN` for readability and `EPOLLOUT` for writability of a file descriptor.
-2. **data**: This is a user-defined `u64` value, set during the `epoll_ctl` call and returned by `epoll_wait`.
-It helps the application identify which file descriptor or resource the event is associated with.

-Traditionally, in languages like C, the `epoll_event.data` is often used to store a pointer to a callback function that should be executed in response to the event.
-However, in Rust, this approach would require unsafe code to cast a `Box<dyn FnMut(_)>` to and from a `u64`, which can be risky and complex.

-In applications using `epoll`, a central event loop continuously calls `epoll_wait` to monitor for events.
-When an event occurs, such as a `UdpSocket` becoming readable, the application executes relevant non-blocking I/O operations on the corresponding file descriptor.

-### Understanding `epoll_event`

-The event data in `epoll` is encapsulated in a `struct epoll_event`, which contains two key pieces of information:

-1. **epoll_event.event**: This field holds the `epoll` flags, which signal the type of event.
-Common flags include `EPOLLIN` for readability and `EPOLLOUT` for writability of a file descriptor.
-2. **data**: This is a user-defined `u64` value, set during the `epoll_ctl` call and returned by `epoll_wait`.
+2. **epoll_event.data**: This is a user-defined `u64` value, set during the `epoll_ctl` call and returned by `epoll_wait`.
 It helps the application identify which file descriptor or resource the event is associated with.

 ### Handling Callbacks in Rust